tokenring-ai/cli/README.md

 # @tokenring-ai/cli

 A comprehensive command-line interface for interacting with TokenRing AI agents.
-This package provides an interactive terminal-based interface for managing AI agents, executing commands, and handling human interface requests with a rich, responsive UI.
+This package provides an interactive terminal-based interface for managing AI agents, executing commands, and handling human interface requests with a rich, responsive UI built on OpenTUI.

 ## Overview